colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 *&ldquo;Your confirmation number will be sent to __user@address.com__&rdquo;* or, *&ldquo;Your ticket number is 98765.
 Check your inbox to confirm receipt.&rdquo;*

-So if your form uses a color contrast that isn't as sharp as it needs to be, there could be a lot of peoplenot getting the information you're trying to get to them or unable to get information from your user(s) because they cannot read the information displayed.
-A confirmation message needs to be relayed clearly so as to also relay anything the user should knnow upon submission as I outlined above.
+So if your form uses a color contrast that isn't as sharp as it needs to be, there could be a lot of people not getting the information you're trying to get to them or unable to get information from your user(s) because they cannot read the information displayed.
+A confirmation message needs to be relayed clearly so as to get the user the information the user should know upon submission as I mentioned above.

 #### What Can We Do?

-We as designers need to do better, to have a system of checks and balances to make sure that color contrast is an integral part of the design process.
+We as designers and developers need to do better, to have a system of checks and balances to make sure that color contrast is an integral part of the design process.
 We have learned through many mistakes we have seen over the last few years that accessibility reaches a far wider scope that sometimes is ignored by the masses, myself included.

-How can we make sure we are paying attention to color contrast when we design and develop websites?
+*"How can we make sure we are paying attention to color contrast when we design and develop websites?"* you may ask?
+Well&hellip;

 __Test with persons with vision impairments.__ If we can ask on Twitter for users of a specific demographic, then we can ask for persons to test with vision impairments.
 Even going as far as hiring those people to work on your teams to make the process better.

 __Make accessibility inclusive in the design and developemnt process.__ If we are including time to make sure what we are doing right from the start is accessible, then we are halfway there.
 And be even more inclusive&hellip; Hire persons with visual impairments to your team to help with the process with their expertise on the matter!

 __Don't follow the WCAG guidelines focusing solely on color contrast for text.__ Different components of a site or application have different color contrasts.
 Forms, buttons, text, interface components.
 Use good judgment and you will be able to differentiate between them all and use a [color-blindness simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) [there are some](https://www.colororacle.org/) [to choose](http://www.webexhibits.org/causesofcolor/index.html) fromt hat are good.
 There is even an extension for Chrome called [Colorblindly](https://chrome.google.com/webstore/detail/colorblindly/floniaahmccleoclneebhhmnjgdfijgg) and one called [Colorblinding](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa) as well.
+Make sure *everything passes* and accessibility check!

 __Be sensible with colors.__ Ask yourself, &ldquo;Would this color scheme work for others with vision impairments?&rdquo; Use color schemes and palettes that work and that make sense.
 Pastels are okay, but not in a Miami Vice nightmare landscape kind of horrible way.
 And&hellip; Color-blind people can tell the difference between colors, they just have  hard time distinguishing between those colors.
 And&hellip;